 It’s a good idea to have a sign off that employees trading shift must both fill out in order to make the switch.

 After maintenance or the task being performed on the machine is complete then the procedure must be followed exactly in order to bring the machine back online.

 Step 8.
 Review and Audit procedures regularly

-Keep procedures up to date and be sure they reflect any changes to the machinery, the devices, or methods that take place.
+A lockout tagout program is not something you can set and forget.
+In order to keep employees safe you need to keep procedures up to date.
+Be sure they reflect any changes to the machinery, the devices, or methods that take place.

 This is also a good time to see if there is any way the procedure can be improved.

-A Lockout/Tagout specific platform like the one offered by BasicSafe should save you a huge amount of time finding, updating, and managing these procedures!
+A Lockout Tagout platform like the one offered by BasicSafe will save you a huge amount of time finding, updating, and managing these procedures!

 If you would like to learn more about lockout tagout programs check out the article below!